King Sends Cable To Saudi Monarch On National Day

 Date

-King Abdullah II has sent a cable to the Custodian of the Two Holy Mosques King Salman bin Abdulaziz Al Saud of Saudi Arabia, on the occasion of his country's national day, expressing best wishes to the Saudi monarch, and wishing the people of Saudi Arabia further progress and prosperity.
+AMMAN - his majesty King Abdullah has sent a cable to Custodian

+of the Two Holy Mosques King Salman Bin Abdulaziz Al Saud of Saudi Arabia, on the occasion of his country's national day.

+In the cable, King Abdullah expressed his well wishes to the Saudi monarch, and wished the people of Saudi Arabia further progress and prosperity under his leadership, according to a Royal Court statement.

 Legal Disclaimer: